renan-prado/figma-plugin-react-template/README.md

 > Open **Figma** → **Plugins** → **Development** → **Import plugin from manifest...** and choose **manifest.json** file from this repo.

 ![image](https://github.com/user-attachments/assets/a763a67d-8d9f-4919-98bb-46c698192e18)

+## Credits

+> This template was inspired by the template created by [nirsky](https://github.com/nirsky) in the [Figma Plugin React Template](https://github.com/nirsky/figma-plugin-react-template) repository